Just Food is a grassroots, non-profit organization that includes staff, volunteers, community partners, members and funders.

 Just Food engages in food policy conversations at many levels.
 Just Food is a member of Food Secure Canada and Sustain Ontario.
 We also provide strategic and logistical support to the Ottawa Food Policy Council.

 Jenny has a longstanding passion for local and sustainable farming, local food, and the ethical treatment of animals.
-She is an avid supporter of local food initiatives, and has been following Just Food’s activities for a number of years.
-She has volunteered for animal rights organizations (2013-present), including fostering for a local rescue group and assisting with draft by-law amendments.
-She volunteers regularly for Pro Bono Law Ontario which provides legal assistance to qualifying individuals (2013-present), acts as the Associate Editor for the Gowlings Employment and Labour newsletter (2013-present), and often participates as an ad-hoc volunteer for various initiatives in the city.
+She is an avid supporter of local food initiatives.
+She has volunteered for animal rights organizations, Pro Bono Law Ontario, and often participates as an ad-hoc volunteer for various initiatives in Ottawa.

 Cynthia is a native of Vancouver, B. C. After spending more than a decade in Alberta’s Rocky Mountains working in the tourism industry, and several years as a student in Ottawa, she settled in the Gatineau Hills of Quebec.
 After graduating with an MA in Human Geography from Carleton University, Cynthia spent two years as a research analyst for an environmental consulting firm.
 For the past fifteen years she has been self-employed, taking on a variety of projects and work.
 For the Heritage Canada Foundation (HCF), the national voice for advocacy in built heritage preservation, Cynthia wrote three major research reports.
 She is currently the Quebec Farmers’ Association food writer, exploring recipes as well as food and agriculture issues in a monthly column.
 In 2013 she became involved in the Agriculture in the Classroom program, presenting a videoconference workshop, “Food and You”, to elementary students across Quebec.
 Since 2000, she has run a small catering business, using local and organic ingredients whenever possible.